squalou/google-chat-linux/README.md

 ## support native filechooser

-   * make sure you install `xdg-desktop-portal-gtk` or `xdg-desktop-portal-kde` or `xdg-desktop-portal-wlr` ... depending on your DE and distrib.
+   * make sure you install `xdg-desktop-portal` or `xdg-desktop-portal` or `xdg-desktop-portal-kde` or `xdg-desktop-portal-wlr` ... depending on your DE and distrib.
-   * set `GTK_USE_PORTAL=1` in your login script (`/etc/profile.d/custom.sh`, or `$HOME/.bashrc`, whatever).
    * logout / login and open google-chat-linux, whenever needing to use the filechooser it should use your DE default one.

+Troubleshooting

-   * in case nothing happens : launch from console, and check for `Can't open portal file chooser: GDBus.Error`.
-If it is disaplyed, then your `xdg-desktop-portal` is not installed.
+   * in case nothing happens when needing to upload / download a file
+      * launch from console, and check for `Can't open portal file chooser: GDBus.Error`.
+If it is displayed, then your `xdg-desktop-portal` is not installed.

+   * if the wrong filechooser is displayed (gtk on kde), make sure `GTK_USE_PORTAL=1` is set.
+It should be set by the app itself, you may want to set it yourself and check if it works better. `export GTK_USE_PORTAL=1; /opt/google-chat-linux/google-chat-linux` for instance

+      * if necessary set `GTK_USE_PORTAL=1` in your login script (`/etc/profile.d/custom.sh`, or `$HOME/.bashrc`, whatever).

 ## configure spellcheck language